byrd-laif/soilMakers/bioPhiliaLivingDesignProofOfConcept/creativeEcoLivingProofOfConcept.md

 **Vivarium**- (Latin, literally for "place of life"; plural: vivaria or vivariums) is an area, usually enclosed, for keeping and raising animals (in this case Wo-Man and biological ecosystems) or plants for observation or research.
 Often, a portion of the ecosystem for a particular species is simulated on a smaller scale, with controls for environmental conditions.

+**The way out is a personal responsibility, the way out is in the soil.
+When the soil is healed the soul follows.**

 ![Harmonize with the Natural World.](./vivariumGeorgeTownGallery/vivariumLivingRoom/vivariumGTLivingroomPatioweb.jpg)

 #### *The Aim; to Harmonize the Natural World Within the Modern World.*

+To do it one need only let it happen in the mind.

 **Quality of Life**- *Mind, Body, Earth; Anima Mundi (world soul) Symbiotic Ecological Connections.
 Creating live and dynamic, open independent spaces that feel as they have existed long before ones arrival and will remain long after their depart.*